LogoLogo

 Modifying the environment variables

 Before deploying the container, you need to edit the parameters in the environment file.
-The variables in this file are used by Docker Compose to build the LibrePhotos instance.
+Docker Compose uses the variables in this file to build the LibrePhotos instance.

 Create a new environment file